Free One-Hour Recorded Workshop

 Understanding a baby’s behavior boosts parent confidence, enhances the parent-child relationship, and promotes breastfeeding duration.

-This turn-key, evidence-based workshop instructs AND inspires today’s busy birth, lactation and parenting professionals.
+Workshop instructs AND inspires today’s busy birth, lactation and parenting professionals.

 Course Faculty and disclosure: